sangay-yonten/sangay-yonten/README.md

 <hr />

 ## 🔧 Tech Stack(s)
-The following are the list of some major frameworks/libraries that I am and had a touch-on, and some of these techs includes my never-ending milestones.
+Here is a list of prominent frameworks and libraries with which I am acquainted and have had some experience.
+Some of these technologies represent significant milestones in my ongoing journey.
 <br />
 <div align="center" style="margin-bottom: 12px;">
   <a href="https://www.python.org/" target="_blank"><img style="height: 48px; width:48px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/python/python-plain-wordmark.svg" /></a>